KxSystems/docs-v1/docs/index.md

 </tr>
 </table>

+<small markdown="1">The documentation on the [Kx wiki](http://code.kx.com/wiki) is migrating to a [GitHub repository](http://github.com/kxsystems/docs).</small>

+!!! caution "During migration"
-<small markdown="1">The documentation on the Kx wiki is migrating to a [GitHub repository](http://github.com/kxsystems/docs).
-(You can contribute to the migrated documentation by forking the repository and submitting pull requests.
-Or write to [librarian@kx.com](mailto:librarian@kx.com).) **Watch out**: Until this migration is complete _the new URLs will be volatile_.
-Your bookmarks to the wiki will continue to work.</small>
+    While this migration is in progress the new URLs will be volatile.
+Your bookmarks to the wiki will continue to work.
+The search engine here searches only the new site.

-<small markdown="1">See the [terms and conditions](http://code.kx.com/wiki/TermsAndConditions) for use of this site.</small>
+<small markdown="1">See the [terms and conditions](about/TermsAndConditions) for use of this site.</small>